KaoutharTa/WebSerivceSOAP/README.md

 <h1>Report: Bank Web Service</h1>
     <h2>Introduction</h2>
-    <p>This report provides a detailed overview of the "Bank Web Service" project, which was developed to demonstrate the capabilities of modern web service technologies using JAX-WS.
+    <p>This report provides a detailed overview of the "Bank Web Service" project, which was developed to demonstrate the capabilities of modern web service technologies.
 The service facilitates various banking operations via a SOAP-based interface, including currency conversion and account management.
 The project showcases the application of XML web services in real-world scenarios, enhancing understanding of both client and server-side implementations.</p>

   <h2>Project Structure</h2>
     <p>The project is organized into several packages and modules, detailing the server side as well as the generated SOAP client:</p>